adi3/robotics-workshop-guide/content/Setup/set_up_project.md

 ---

 Our ROS app is now configured and ready to be launched.
-Take a few moments to explore the code we downloaded in Step 2.
+Take a few moments to explore the code we have downloaded.
 Expand the directories in the explorer on the left, and double-click on files to view their contents.